top of page

 With the completion of the Joseph Sappington log home the indoor space available will triple.
 There will be a needed expansion of educational activities, exhibits, and events.
 The main floor will house the museum space, a welcome center to sell tickets, a small gift shop, and meeting rooms.
 The second floor will serve as office and storage space.
 The basement will function as a storage area for playhouse props, lighting, etc.

 Mark Pratt, owner of Antique Logs Unlimited, is preparing the construction materials to reassemble the home at its new location with minimal disruption to the park.
 It will be more than a museum.
-It
+It will once again be a living, breathing gathering place

 The work to preserve the 1816 Joseph Sappington Log Home will occur in three phases.